In this section

 Puddled water or poor drainage can be in areas where growers think they have taken corrective measures.
 Container nurseries have used various means to collect and recycle excess water.
 Plastic-covered ground is notorious for producing puddles under container-grown plants, allowing Phytophthora to increase rapidly.6 Even weed cloth can be a problem.
 With age, sloped gravel beds can settle, forming pockets that collect water or do not rapidly drain.

-Many growers tile poorly drained fields to drain off excess water.
-Tiles generally empty out in a nearby ditch, but if not inspected regularly they can become clogged with debris.
+Many growers tile poorly drained fields to quickly move away excess water.
+Tiles generally empty out in a nearby ditch, but if not inspected regularly can become clogged with debris.
 Nearby trees such as poplar or willow can fill and clog tiles with their roots.
 Regular maintenance can help prevent a flooding condition.

 Unusual situations also can occur in the greenhouse.
 Leaks from the roof or a cooling system or internal condensation that drips in the same bench location can start Phytophthora problems.
 Watering hoses that are left on the ground or stuck down drainpipes also can pick up and spread propagules of Phytophthora.